Mortgage Basics

 How Much Does Mortgage Loan Insurance Cost?

 The costs for mortgage loan insurance vary based on the amount of your downpayment, type of loan, property value, and whether you decide to pay the amount up front or add it to your monthly mortgage payments.
-It’s important to note that adding the amount of the insurance to your mortgage payments will increase your interest-carrying costs making it the more expensive option.
+It’s important to note that adding insurance to your mortgage payments will increase your interest-carrying costs and sometimes make it the more expensive option.

 Loan-to-value (LTV) Premium on Total Loan